-We are lucky in that we have 2 terraces, south facing, even better.
+We first tried vertical gardening when we were caretakers at a little Château.
+The garden there had 2 terraces.
+Both were south facing, even better.
 We built raised beds on those terraces, but it seemed a waste to then not use the vertical space as well.

-We came across 3 suggested styles for using plastic bottles as planters, so we tried all 3 to see which one worked best.
-The result: vertical.
+We came across 3 suggested styles for using plastic bottles as planters, the horizontal, vertical and tower methods.
+Not knowing which would work best, we tried all three.

-The Tower method is about stacking your bottles one inside the other (after you have cut off the bottoms and put in various other holes) and make a ‘water tank’ out of the top bottle.
+The Tower method is about stacking your milk bottles one inside the other (after you have cut off the bottoms and put in various other holes) and make a ‘water tank’ out of the top bottle.
 The concept is that the water in the top bottle drips down through the bottles below.
 Ours always ended up more like a ‘slush’ of water and our plants died from being water logged.

 So on to the How To…

 Leaving the cap on, poke two holes, one either side near the cap end.
 These are for drainage if you over water or get a particularly rainy day.

 We then poked holes in the top end (the open end now, since you cut that end off) for tying string or wire to.
-We were luck in that we had some old fashioned metal stays attached to the garden wall.
-You can of course hang from just about anything.
+We were lucky in that we had some old fashioned metal stays attached to the garden wall.
+You can of course hang your bottles from just about anything.
 It all depends on what you have available in your vertical space.

 We ran wire from one stay to another horizontally.
 Then using string we tied one end to the horizontal wire, then down through the hole in the bottle and back up to the wire.
 Ditto the other side.
 So essentially you are hanging your bottle, cap side down from above.